cds-snc/covid-alert-documentation/research/UsabilityAug2020.md

-*   "Tap for menu" label was not immediately clear for one person as a place to enter the code.
-Menu page has "a lot of things", a lot of uses of the word "key".
+*   “Tap for menu” label was not immediately clear for one person as a place to enter the code.
+Menu page has “a lot of things”, a lot of uses of the word “key”.
 One person thought he might click: “get a one time key” instead of “Enter your one-time key”.